bufbuild/protovalidate/docs/standard-constraints.md

 - [MessageConstraints](https://buf.build/bufbuild/protovalidate/docs/main:buf.validate#buf.validate.MessageConstraints)

-## Oneof-level constraints
+## Oneof-level rules

-Oneof-level constraints can be applied to oneof unions on a message.
+Oneof-level rules can be applied to oneof unions on a message.

 ### Extending OneofOptions

 The schema extends `google.protobuf.OneofOptions` to include a new optional named field of the type `OneofConstraints`.
-This allows you to specify constraints for oneofs in your Protobuf schema:
+This allows you to specify rules for oneofs in your Protobuf schema:

 ```protobuf
 message Example {